rberenguel/bestBefore/README.md

 - In **Chrome > Extensions**, Enable developer mode
 - Click _Load unpacked_, then browse to where you downloaded the repository
 - Optional but recommended: pin the extension.

+## What about Safari?

+For Safari on Mac, the Safari extension converter ([here](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari)) from Apple will generate a usable extension, although the styling looks better in Chrome, even if I didn't do much in terms of styling.
+I might fix that.
+For Safari on iOS the extension kind of works, but not completely and the user experience is sub-par.
+But I'm positively surprised that it works at all without any effort.
+I might work on making it nicer on Safari, because I  use Chrome for work, but I use Safari on my personal devices (for battery reasons mostly).

 ## Attribution